seidels/TiDeTree-Tutorial/README.md

 TODO Q: Why do may we want to allow for variable edit rates?

 ### Set the clock model
 Now, we move to the *Clock Model* tab.
 For this relatively short experiment, we assume that the rate of editing did not change.
-Thus, we keep the "Strict Clock"
+Thus, we keep the "Strict Clock".

 <figure>